FloPrey/MLCR-Challange2/readme.md

 The output of the programme will show :

 1. R² score of the regression models
+  - with and without MSFsc feature
 2. RSMe score of the regression models
+  - with and without MSFsc feature
-3. Prediction to ground truth diagram of the regression models.
+3. Prediction to ground truth diagram of the regression models
+  - with and without MSFsc feature

 --> Please make sure to close or save the diagrams to get the rest of the results to show.